Organizing

 How to Organize a Stockroom: A Quick Guide

 Your stockroom is the heart of your inventory management system.
-It’s where your business stores the inventory and assets needed to keep it operating productively and profitably.
-Without a solid organizational strategy, it’s challenging to keep your inventory organized.
+After all, it’s where your business stores the inventory and assets needed to keep operating productively and profitably.

-In this article, we’ll walk you through a six-step process of how to organize a stockroom.
-Of course, you can tweak this strategy to meet your business’s unique needs.
-But we’ve found these adaptable stockroom organization ideas are a great place to start.
+In this article, we’ll walk you through the five-step process of how to organize a stockroom.
+Feel free to tweak these tips to meet your business’s unique needs or use these steps as a starting point for your own organizational strategy.

 1. Create an inventory list

-Before you optimize and organize your storage space, you must figure out precisely what inventory your business needs.
-If you already use inventory management software, you can review your inventory records to determine what stock you need, how much of it you need, and where.
-You may be able to discern this from inventory spreadsheets or manual inventory lists, too.
+Before you optimize and organize your storage space, determine precisely what inventory your business has on hand and how much inventory you need.
+If you already use inventory management software, you can review your inventory records to determine this.
+If you don’t use inventory software, review the raw data from your inventory spreadsheet or manual inventory list instead.

-Once you’ve gathered that information, sit down and create a detail-rich inventory list.
-If you’re using an inventory app, you’ll be able to add pictures, include attachments, and sync barcodes and QR codes
+Once you’ve gathered that information, create a detail-rich inventory list.
+If you’re using an inventory app as your database, you can add pictures, include attachments, and sync barcodes and QR codes, too.

-Suppose you aren’t entirely sure what your business has on hand or what inventory it requires to operate smoothly.
-In that case, you’ll want to conduct an inventory audit, talk to your employees about usage, and do your best to create a thorough stocklist.
-Of course, you can always make adjustments as you grow more organized and understand your company’s needs better.
+If you’re unsure what inventory your business has or what inventory you require to operate optimally, conduct an inventory audit, talk to your employees about usage, and then create a thorough stocklist.
+You can always make adjustments as you become more organized and understand your company’s needs better.

 Once you know what your business has—and what it needs—it’s time to get organized.

-Whether your business only has one tiny storage closet or owns a dozen warehouses across the country, optimizing your storage space is essential.
+Whether your business has one tiny storage closet or maintains a dozen warehouses, optimizing your storage space is essential.
 Start by identifying all storage opportunities, on-site and off, including inside company fleets, within filing cabinets, and in your workspace’s forgotten nooks and crannies.

-Once you’ve made a list of every place where you could store inventory, think about what inventory needs to go where.
+Once you’ve made a list of every place you could store inventory, consider where specific inventory should go.
 Talk to other employees about what systems work for them and what current processes feel inefficient.
-These insights can really help shape a better organizational strategy.

-After you’ve got a handle on how and where inventory should be stored, create the infrastructure needed to support that system.
+After you have a handle on where inventory should be stored, create the infrastructure needed to support that system.
 Think about how you need to prepare for better stockroom organization.
 Increase space by adding vertical and hanging storage.
-Make high-touch tools and supplies even more accessible by keeping them on thoughtfully-organized rolling carts.
-Remove inventory from bulky, space-wasting boxes and packaging.
+Make high-touch tools and supplies even more accessible by keeping them on rolling carts.
+Remove inventory from bulky, space-wasting boxes and packaging whenever possible.

 And don’t forget to consider the limitations of your storage and the requirements of the inventory you stock.
 Raw materials, for example, often have stringent storage protocols.
-You’ll need to consider everything from sun exposure to humidity levels when storing such items.
+When storing such items, you’ll need to consider everything from sun exposure to humidity.

 3. Think about how you stock your shelves